-Welcome back to another week of the Love to Learn Linky!
 Our theme this week is SNOW!
-I’ve got book reviews of 10 of my favourite snowy kids books and plenty of fun and educational activities from fellow bloggers to do after the reading.
+I’ve got book reviews of 10 of my favourite snowy kids books and plenty of fun and educational activities to try after reading.

 This post contains Amazon Affiliate links for your convenience.
 Please see our Disclosure for full details.